'Victoria' Season 2 Episode 1 Recap

 January 14, 2018

-Victoria airs Sundays at 8:00 pm and is available to stream.
+Victoria is available to stream for Passport members.
 Read our recap of the following episode.
 Find our previous Victoria content, including recaps of season 1, here.

 She may be queen of the largest empire on Earth, but Victoria is being relegated to the nursery – or at least the men around her are trying to keep her there.
 Ever fiery, Victoria is having none of it.
 “I may have had a baby, but I’m quite capable of walking down the stairs,” she snaps, and thus her confinement is ended.
 First, though, she has to go through the patriarchal practice of being “churched:” purification by a priest after giving birth.

 Yet now that she has a child, it seems that Victoria will forevermore be seen as more mother than queen.
 Prince Albert is reluctant to give up his role as de facto monarch – assumed while Victoria was confined – out of a paternalistic wish to keep Victoria from being overburdened, and, probably, out of a desire to retain control over his wife.
 He conceals news of an ignominious British Army retreat in Afghanistan and continues to discuss military reforms with the Prime Minister, Robert Peel, without Victoria.